Mac won’t update to macOS Monterey? Try this

-macOS 12 Monterey is now available as a public Beta.
-Yes, it could contain undiscovered bugs, but it’s not the reason it occasionally gets stuck during the installation.
-The system itself seems to be stable, if you believe Mac forums, so the reasons for this error have to do with the configuration of your Mac.
+macOS Monterey, introduced at WWDC 2021, finally arrived on 25 October.
+As with any macOS, it can contain undiscovered bugs, but it’s not the reason it occasionally gets stuck during the installation.
+The system itself seems to be stable if you believe Mac forums, so the reasons for this error have to do with the configuration of your Mac.
 Below, we’ve listed the common reasons why your Mac won’t update to Monterey.

 Why won’t my Mac update to Monterey?
 It depends on the type of message you got.

 - macOS could not be installed on your computer.

 - Not enough free space on the selected volume.

 - Installation of macOS cannot continue.